PLEASE NOTE: At this time, all applications received in 2023 will only be considered for funding in 2024.

 What happens if our application is refused?

-Should the grant not be approved by the Small Grant Committee, the applicant can address its shortfalls and resubmit before the first of the following month for deferred approval.
+Should the grant be declined by the Small Grants Committee, the applicant can address its shortfalls and resubmit before before a subsequent quarterly submission date.

 We recommend that initial applications be submitted as early as possible in each review quarter to allow time for modifications, if needed.